 Safety huddles are a key tool for healthcare organizations to reduce patient harm.
 Safety huddle meetings are a time for care teams to discuss patient safety events, relay information about areas of safety concern (such as short staffing, equipment, or inventory), and establish safety goals as a team.

 Implementing safety huddles helps establish a sense of accurate and consistent communication between staff members, which can go a long way in improving the patient experience.
 For instance, when staff is transitioning between shifts, huddles help ensure that information regarding a patient’s status is effectively communicated so that the patient experiences a seamless continuity of care.
 Patients tend to feel more in control of their care when they are confident that their new care teams are up to date on their health status, medical conditions, and next steps.

 Continuity of care is defined as the sound, timely, unfragmented, and seamless transition of a patient from one care team to another, from one area to another within the same healthcare facility, or from one healthcare facility to another.

 In this way, huddles empower and engage frontline staff in problem identification and build a culture of collaboration that enhances a care team’s ability to deliver safer care.

 3. Create channels for patients to provide feedback

 Creating multiple channels for feedback makes it easier for patients to share ideas for improvement, as well as celebrate what is working effectively for the patients and families involved.

-Improving the patient experience is an important part of achieving high quality outcomes in healthcare.
-Using the 3 strategies above, healthcare organizations can improve their patients overall experience and create safer environments for care to evolve.
+Improving patient experience is an important part of achieving high-quality outcomes in healthcare.
+Using the 3 strategies above, healthcare organizations can improve their patient's overall experience and create safer environments for care to evolve.